1. Knowledge Base

 Click on NEXT after filling in all the necessary details.

-Step 5: Setting CAP, Creatives and Schedule
+Step 5: Setting CAP, Creatives & Schedule

-If you have a budget from the advertiser for the campaign then you can automatically pause the campaign and use the traffic for different offers.
-You can Set CAP for
+If you have a budget from the advertiser for the campaign, then you can automatically pause the campaign and use the traffic for different offers.
+You can set CAP for

 • Day